Team Management

 WARNING

-Removing a member revokes their access immediately.
+Removing a member revokes their access immediately and deletes all their API keys in this organization.
 Resources they created (agents, knowledge bases, etc.) remain in the organization and are accessible to other members.

 Resource Counters and Plan Limits